LFrum/Text_Analytics/README.md

 # Text_Analytics
- Some coding in python for text analytics assignemnt and projects
+ Some coding in python for text analytics assignment and projects

 Author: Lince Rumainum